 - Sort by "last submitted on" and then contact team members who haven't submitted in over a month.
 See team members who have never submitted to help get them to use the tool.

-You can see Reviewer number of direct reports, number of reports unreviewed, and the review ratings.
+You can see each reviewer's number of direct reports, number of reports unreviewed, and the review rate.
+Do your reviewers need help engaging with their employee's 15Fives?
+Send them this article on how to engage with their employee's 15Five reports.

 Want to check on 1-on-1 usage?